Movements for independence & self-determination

-A federal grand jury was convened in Alexandria, Virginia, in November 2010, ostensibly to investigate any connections between WikiLeaks editor-in-chief Julian Assange and U.S. Army Private Bradley Manning, who was arrested 6 months earlier in May 2010.
+A federal grand jury was convened in Alexandria, Virginia, in November 2010, ostensibly to investigate any connections between WikiLeaks editor-in-chief Julian Assange and then-U.S. Army Private Bradley Manning, who was arrested 6 months earlier in May 2010.
 Grand jury subpoenas were issued to members of the Bradley Manning Support Network (BMSN) and others in the Boston area.
 In a highly publicized effort to draw attention to a politically motivated grand jury and harassment of Manning's friends and supporters, David House of BMSN refused to answer questions when called before the grand jury in June 2011.

 As rallies took place in Boston and Alexandria, at the courthouse where the grand jury was convened, House invoked his Fifth, Fourth, and First Amendment rights to not testify.
 Though he answered no questions other than about his identity, House took notes and later conveyed details of the apparent investigation to his and other defense attorneys.
 The questions focused on what House knew about Manning, WikiLeaks, Jacob Appelbaum, and other security researchers in the U.S.

 Despite a refusal to cooperate by House and others, Manning was charged less than a month later in July 2010 with numerous offenses including violating the Espionage Act.
 Manning was eventually convicted by court-martial in July 2013 and sentenced to 35 years in prison.
 However, before President Obama left office, he commuted Manning's sentence to time served.

 A day after being sentenced, Manning publicly announced that she was transgender and wanted to be known as Chelsea Manning.